suskin/template-stack-experience/wordpress-workload/go-templates/README.md

   storedVersions: []
 ```

+The command will also update any `dependsOn` or rbac-oriented
+configuration, as appropriate.

-An earlier version of the command may partially render a CRD and tell the user to edit it by hand themselves afterward.
+An earlier version of the command may partially render a CRD and tell
+the user to edit it by hand themselves afterward.

 ### Build